A book that reads the room

 Lydia Chodosh (b.
 New York) is a designer and writer with an interest in language forms, narrative constructions, and epistemologies.

 Lydia holds an MFA from Rhode Island School of Design and teaches at Parsons School of Design.
-She is currently working on the visual identity for the 2026 Whitney Biennial at the Whitney Museum of American Art, and reading short-form prose.
+She is currently reading through a list of works by Annie Ernaux.

 Orlando Porras (b.
 California) is an identity and editorial designer with an interest in personal vernaculars, athletic fandoms, and Chicano symbol-making.